impostorsguides/impostorsguides.github.io/rbenv/part-2/2-t-content.md

 done | sort
 ```

 For each item in the "${RBENV_ROOT}/shims/" directory (which contains our list of shim files), we echo a string representing that shim.

-If the `--short` argument was passed, we shave off the parent filepath and only print the filename.
-If no `--short` argument was passed, we print the entire filepath.
+- If the `--short` argument was passed, we shave off the parent filepath and only print the filename.
+- If no `--short` argument was passed, we print the entire filepath.

 As a last step, we take the series of printed shim names (or filepaths) and sort them alphabetically.

+<div style="margin: 2em; border-bottom: 1px solid grey"></div>

 That's it for this file!
 It was a short one, for sure.

-Next file.
+Now on to the next file.